 From SPS02 onwards, we enable a tenant database by default.
 This was initially excluded as a way to reduce the memory footprint, but, optimizations elsewhere in the product makes it possible to switch on, making it easier to use the data processing engines (graph, spacial, text, PAL)

-In an upcoming SPS02 revision, we’re adding SAP HANA Smart Data Integration as an optional installation to make it easier to load data into SAP HANA, express edition.
+With a patch on the 1st of September, SAP HANA Smart Data Integration is also available as an optional installation to make it easier to load data into SAP HANA, express edition.

 We’ve further enhanced our platform and installation features to include a Console Mode for the Download Manager component – the software which is downloaded directly after registering for SAP HANA, express edition.
 This would allow you to directly download HXE onto a cloud based Linux host without a desktop GUI, or via an SSH link to a Linux machine you might have somewhere in the office.
 The download manager is also included within the installation (VM, Binary and Cloud), allowing you to start with a minimal install, and add optional components as you need them.
 We’ve also added support for the IBM PowerLinux in the latest release – only for the binary install.